rafatuita/dashboard_wiki/Accessing-Dashboard---1.7.X-and-above.md

 Once proxy server is started you should be able to access Dashboard from your browser.

-To access HTTPS endpoint of dashboard go to: `http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy`
+To access HTTPS endpoint of dashboard go to: `http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard/proxy`

-To access HTTP endpoint of dashboard go to: `http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard:http/proxy`

 **NOTE:** Dashboard should not be exposed publicly using `kubectl proxy` command as it only allows HTTP connection.
 For domains other than `localhost` and `127.0.0.1` it will not be possible to sign in.
 Nothing will happen after clicking `Sign in` button on login page.